vision2learn/v2l-pattern-library/src/site/documentation/components/banner.md

     datatype: Markdown
     desc: A brief explaination of what will be covered on this page, expanding on the `title`.
   -
-    key: img
+    key: banner
     datatype: Filename
     default: placeholder.jpg
     required: yes
     desc: |
-      Path the the banner image to use.
+      Filename of the banner image to display.
+You do not need to provide the full path as this is handled by templating.
+Images should be saved to `src/site/images/banners/{{ shortcode }}` folder where `{{ shortcode }}` maps to the the value of the `shortcode` key set in the [Template Data File](creating-courses/template-data-file/).

       You only nees to save a single, high-resolution image and the build system will automatically generate resized images for suitable for different screen sizes and densities.
 ---